-Our smartphones have access to all kinds of information.
-A lot of people don’t set a fingerprint of any kind of password protection for their apps.
+Mobile phone theft can happen to anyone because our smartphones have access to all kinds of information.
+A lot of people don’t set a fingerprint or any kind of password protection for their apps.
 If someone steals your smartphone, they can access all kinds of information in your emails, text messages, and financial apps on your phone.

 Stealing phones is one of the most common types of identity theft.
 It is advised to keep your phone locked with a password or a fingerprint.

 Card skimming is one of the least known types of identity theft.
 Some thieves use a skimming device that can be placed over a card reader on an ATM or a fuel pump.
 This card reader can be easy to hide.
 Whenever a customer swipes a debit or credit card on the compromised machine, it either stores the information or transmits it to someone else.
 After that, anyone can use this stolen information to make unauthorized purchases.

 No one can avoid the possibility of identity theft, but some actions can be taken to learn how to prevent identity theft.
 To keep an eye out for identity theft possibilities, customers should keep checking their credit reports.
 In these credit reports, you should always look out for transactions that seem out of place or transactions you don’t remember making.
 These small anomalies can be a red flag, Here’s how to prevent ID theft online by checking some suspicious signs: